DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/04a-single-group-function.markdown

  AC_ACCOUNT
 (19 rows)
 ```

+NOTE: Grouping without aggregate expressions effectively calculates the set of distinct values in a column.

 In general, if a table is grouped, columns that are not listed in GROUP BY cannot be referenced except in aggregate expressions.
 An example with aggregate expressions is: